 NOTE: Submission of an appeal does not guarantee that a student will regain financial aid eligibility.
 After reviewing the appeal, financial aid will render a decision, and the student will be notified in writing.
 Students must submit their appeal to RCC only.
-Each student who is approved for a "probationary" period must have an official Academic Plan/Student Educational Plan/ Academic Evaluation developed, which will outline the courses for which the student may receive financial aid.
+The SAP Appeal Committee will review the validity of the documentation presented for extenuating/mitigating circumstances and connection to the timeframe in which the student did not meet SAP.
+After reviewing the appeal, the SFS committee will render a decision, and the student will be notified in writing of the decision.
+Each student who is approved for a "probationary" period must have an official Approved Class List developed, which will outline the courses for which the student aid.